 In fact, even from a distance they were still teaching people how to connect with nature.
 They were reminding us how precious it was to have them as a resource And that we all need to raise our community’s children to respect nature, to honor the fire spirit in proper boundaries.
 And we need to call each other on caring for our wilderness and wild places, on caring for our elders.
 On loving each other.
 On loving all life.

 The beloved is calling us to awaken to a new life, as angels will be encouraging the forested life to regrow.
 According to the Talmud, every blade of grass has its angel bending over it, whispering, “Grow, grow.”

 ￼Dr. Jon Lieff, a neuropsychiatrist, and geriatric psychiatrist writes a blog that teaches about microbes, neurons, viruses, communication with animals, and the consciousness and intelligence in all of these, among other blogs on neuroscience.
 His post, “Plant Intelligence Primer and Update, 2015” was a welcome addition to the growing consensus that we are not the sole intelligent life form on this planet.

 Professor Anthony Trewavas has published substantial writings on plant intelligence, and Lieff highlights his newest, Plant Behavior and Intelligence.
 Dr. Trewavas’ article from the 2003 issue of Oxford Journals Annals of Botany “Aspects of Plant Intelligence” has this to say: “Intelligence is not a term commonly used when plants are discussed.
 However, I believe that this is an omission based not on a true assessment of the ability of plants to compute complex aspects of their environment, but solely a reflection of a sessile lifestyle.”
 Sessile means they are attached to a single location, usually via a stalk.
 They don’t move much, because they receive their energy by photosynthesis which is freely available to them, rather than by seeking and consuming prey.

 Trewavas says later, “However, although as a species we are clearly more intelligent than other animals, it is unlikely that intelligence as a biological property originated only with Homo sapiens.”
 He makes the point that movement is an expression of intelligence.
-Plants move more slowly than animals, but they do move in response to their needs and the environment, and they make intelligent decisions based on assessments of options for cooperation with their family, and competition for nutrients.
+Plants move more slowly than animals, but they do move in response to their needs and the environment, and they make intelligent decisions based on assessments of options for nurturing and cooperation with their family, and competition for nutrients.